asokolsky/asokolsky.github.io/proxmox/lxc-unifi.md

 UniFi device with settings reset:

 * has ssh credentials ubnt/ubnt;
-* expects to find unifi controller at `http://unifi:8080/inform`
+* expects to find UniFi controller at `http://unifi:8080/inform`

 Hence there is a benefit of having the controller on host `unifi`